TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## Design considerations:-

-### How did we improvise on the application's availability?
+### How did we improvise on the application's availability/ reliability?

 **1 --> We've set reserved concurrency for our important Lambdas.**
 Our critical lambdas _should_ always have access to sufficient compute for operational functionality / Service continuity purposes,